IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

    ![Reservation](images/1.2.2-reservation.png)

-   Note: If you don't see the tile, go back to step 1 and sign in with a different ID.
+   > If you don't see the tile, go back to step 1 and sign in with a different ID.

 5. Select **Reserve now**.

    ![Reserve Now Option](images/1.2.2-reserve-now.png)

 6. On the next page, provide the necessary information: Provide the **Purpose**, e.g., "Practice / Self-Education", a description, select the **geography** closest to your location and select the end time and date for the reservation.
-Plan for at least 8 hours, maybe more.
+Plan for at least 6 hours, maybe more.
 Then click **Submit**.

    ![Reservation Details 1](images/1.2.2-reservationdetails1.png)